min2ha/ukwa-site/content/target/38487/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Jack Caldwell for Edinburgh Northern and Leith

 Jack Caldwell is an independent candidate for Edinburgh Northern and Leith constituency in the 2016 Scottish Parliamentary election.